Kharma Foundation: who are the Volunteers?

-Lucy is a driving force behind the KF and every year manages to touch enough people in the hearts with pleas to help us as she gets many donations.
-Her support makes the buildings and goods donations possible.
+Lucy is a driving force behind the KF and every year manages to touch enough people’s hearts with pleas to help us as she gets many donations.
+Her support makes our donations possible.
 She loves going on the trips as well, hands on, no couch supporter.
-We have driven through bush fires and over mountain ledges, it doesn’t faze her: Lucy has reached every village we set out to reach.
-She helps cooking, playing, laughing and connecting with kids.
-As the only farang woman in the group she gets the looks from both the men and the women high up the mountains that maybe once maybe never have seen blonde hair and a great warm smile.
+We have driven through bush fires and over mountain ridges; nothing fazes this girl.
+Lucy has reached every village we set out to reach.
+She helps cooking, playing, laughing and connecting with the kids.
+As the only farang woman in the group she gets the looks from both the men and the women high up the mountains that maybe once or maybe never seen blonde hair and a great warm smile.

 Lucy comes from Stoke, England and lives in Pattaya.
-She works for the biggest club disco in the coastal town and is aaaamazing at her job
+She works for the biggest club disco in the coastal town and is amazing at her job.

 Scott Cowin aka Mr. Breakfast

-Scott has travelled the most kilometers for the Kharma Foundation besides one, literally half way across the globe if you add them all up.
+Scott has traveled the most kilometers for the Kharma Foundation (maybe besides one other member), literally half way across the globe if you add them all up.
 Driver first class, breakfast creator extraordinaire; doesn’t matter with what crappy cooker or how deep in the jungle, a perfect English breakfast will be on your plate.
 Scott has helped build, construct, excavate for over a decade.
-Stairs, dormitories, mushroom houses, veggie gardens, you name it, he helped create.
+Stairs, dormitories, mushroom houses, veggie gardens, you name it; he helped creating them.
 And to top it all off his Dad throws the Kharma Finished Celebration parties in his backyard if we are in Chiang Mai.
 A true family effort.